General Structure and Ownership

 Pursuant to the Act, the Japanese government initially adopted a Plan of Global Warming Countermeasures in 2016 under which Japan was to target a 26% reduction in its greenhouse gas emissions below 2013 levels by 2030 and an 80% reduction by 2050.
 On 31 March 2020 Japan subsequently submitted its Nationally Determined Contributions (NDC) in accordance with the Paris Agreement that refers to the same target for 2030.
 However, as described in 1.7 Announcements Regarding New Policies, pursuant to the Japanese Prime Minister’s declaration, the Japanese government now aims for a 46% reduction by 2030 and net-zero emissions by 2050.

-The Japanese Diet has also passed a bill to amend the Act on Promotion of Global Warming Countermeasures.
+The Japanese Diet also passed a bill to amend the Act on Promotion of Global Warming Countermeasures.
 The amended Act states that achievement of a carbon-neutral society by 2050 is a fundamental principle and obliges Japanese prefectures and large cities to set the carbon reduction targets to promote renewable energy.
-Under the amended Act, developers of decarbonisation projects such as renewable energy power plant projects will be able to perform all of the relevant permission procedures at a single government authority if the local government certifies that the project complies with the local government’s decarbonisation policy.
+Under the amended Act, developers of decarbonisation projects such as renewable energy power plant projects are able to perform all of the relevant permission procedures at a single government authority if the local government certifies that the project complies with the local government’s decarbonisation policy.

 In Japan, thermal power plants, including coal-fired generators, are still considered an important source of energy and are classified as a "base-load" electricity source, as shown in the 2030 energy mix target (see 2.3 Supply Mix for the Entire Market).
 However, in order to reduce the amount of carbon dioxide emissions, the power industry in Japan strives to develop and introduce high-efficiency and low-carbon coal-fired power plants under the Act on Rationalising Energy Use (Act No 49 of 1979, as amended).